NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/importing_new_data.rst

 The ADIOS Oil Database uses JSON as its native storage / interchange format.

-In order to get a new record into the database, it must be converted to JSON somehow. how best to do that depends on the how the data are currently stored, and what tools one is familiar with.
+In order to get a new record into the database, it must be converted to JSON somehow.
+How best to do that depends on the how the data are currently stored, and what tools one is familiar with.

 Using the Python Library
 ========================

-If you are familiar with.
-Python, then using the ``adios_db`` Python package may be the easiest way to go.
+If you are familiar with Python, then using the ``adios_db`` Python package may be the easiest way to go.
 The library provides a set of nested Python objects that conform to our data model, and that can save themselves out to our JSON interchange format.
 See :ref:`managing_the_data` for details.

 This would commonly be a way to get your data into ADIOS DB if it's already in a custom database or CSV files, or..